 Then I started paying attention to the protein in my diet—especially the amount I was getting in the morning and it was absurdly low.
 Almond milk was not helping.
 At 1 gram of protein per 8 ounces, that’s pathetic.
 There are 8 grams for dairy milk and 6-8g for soy (depending on the brand).

-I’m not bashing almond milk, but if you’re drinking it thinking you’re getting a good dose of protein, think again.
+I’m not bashing almond milk (I even have post how to make your own!), but if you’re drinking it thinking you’re getting a good dose of protein, think again.
 Look at your label.
 Furthermore, to make it more palatable, there are added sugars in the sweetened varieties.
 Yes if you compare labels you’ll see more sugar in dairy milk, however, that sugar is naturally occurring as lactose—milk sugar.
 Big difference between cane sugar and lactose.

 If you’re getting adequate protein, are lactose intolerant, vegan, or simply like the taste, drink away!
 However, if avoiding dairy because someone said you shouldn’t, I ask, why?
 Are they qualified to speak on nutrition?
 What are their credentials?
 What makes them the nutrition expert?
 Did they read it in a book somewhere?
 Or because it’s trendy not to do dairy?
 Because humans are the only species that consume another’s milk?
 Phooey.
 We’re also the only species that does all sorts of things other species don’t do, like invent electricity, build highways, computers and technology beyond my wildest comprehension.

 Note: I have no affiliation with the dairy industry.
 I simply like milk.
 No, I love milk!
 It’s one of my favorite sources of protein.
 And I’ll tell you a secret—I even drink it straight from the carton.